Sunburn: UV intensity

 The strength of sunlight is published in many locations as a UV Index.
 Sunlight is generally strongest when the Sun is close to the highest point in the sky.
 Due to time zones and daylight saving time, this is not necessarily at 12 pm, but often one to two hours later.
 Seeking shade using umbrellas and canopies can reduce UV exposure, but does not block all UV rays.
-The WHO recommends following the shadow rule: "Watch your shadow – Short shadow, seek shade!"
+The World Health Organization (WHO) recommends following the shadow rule: "Watch your shadow – Short shadow, seek shade!"